AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Results

 Participants next emphasized \textbf{Transparency} (base odds: 5.17; $\approx$84\%) to verify assumptions, catch hallucinations, and justify (or revise) AI contributions.
 They tied this need to personal accountability and learning: \pQuote{I feel accountable for my work, so I feel accountable for what the AI has done.
 I want it to explain why an action was taken.
 This also helps me grow as a developer}{P36}.

-To keep tools aligned with shifting objectives, they highlighted \textbf{Goal Maintenance} (base odds: 4.68; $\approx$82\%), stressing that AI must adapt as goals evolve; currently it chases tangents and/or resurfaces stale context, forcing rework: \pQuote{The things I need to be giving my attention to are changing all the time, so if AI could keep up with that via Goal Maintenance, that would be huge}{P791}.
-In cases where drift occurs, participants prioritized control surfaces to redirect AI (\textbf{Steerability}, base odds: 3.65; $\approx$79\%) and provenance to backtrack/trace errors (\textbf{AI Accountability}, base odds: 3.03; $\approx$75\%): \pQuote{Lack of steerability \& accountability makes it hard to use AI for tasks that require extensive time/detail...it’s hard to put it back on track and/or tell where it went wrong...I often have to start new chats, which is frustrating, losing progress because the context is gone}{P495}.
+To keep tools aligned with shifting objectives, they highlighted \textbf{Goal Maintenance} (base odds: 4.68; $\approx$82\%): \pQuote{The things I need to be giving my attention to are changing all the time, so if AI could keep up with that via Goal Maintenance, that would be huge}{P791}.
+To address drift, participants prioritized \textbf{Steerability} (base odds: 3.65; $\approx$79\%) for redirecting AI and \textbf{AI Accountability} (base odds: 3.03; $\approx$75\%) for provenance to backtrack and trace errors: \pQuote{Lack of steerability \& accountability makes it hard to use AI for tasks that require extensive time/detail...it’s hard to put it back on track and/or tell where it went wrong...I often have to start new chats, which is frustrating, losing progress because the context is gone}{P495}.

-In quality \& risk work, \textbf{Fairness} surfaced as contextually salient (OR = 1.07).
-Fairness matters because reviews and audits affect releases and defect attribution.
+\textbf{Fairness} surfaced as contextually salient (OR = 1.07) in quality/risk management; since reviews impacted releases and defect attribution.
 Participants stressed the need for unbiased evaluation: \pQuote{Fairness of PR review is hard for humans, so I want it to be a success metric for AI reviewers}{P196}; \pQuote{It is important to have unbiased AI for quality-related tasks to ensure the integrity of the work is not compromised}{P461}.
-Some saw fairness as nested within reliability/safety; others raised a tension between fairness and privacy, noting that bias checks might require \pQuote{exposing personal attributes the AI shouldn’t know}{P476}.
+Some saw fairness as nested within reliability and safety; others noted a tension between fairness and privacy, as bias checks might require \pQuote{exposing personal attributes the AI shouldn’t know}{P476}.